 The common Unix distributions include binary versions of PHP that can be installed.
-Although these binary versions are typically built with support for MySQL extensions enabled, the extension libraries themselves may need to be installed using an additional package.
-Check the package manager than comes with your chosen distribution for availability.
+Although these binary versions are typically built with support for the MySQL extensions, the extension libraries themselves may need to be installed using an additional package.
+Check the package manager that comes with your chosen distribution for availability.

 /path/to/mysql_config represents the

 comes with MySQL Server.

 Table 3.3 mysqli compile time support matrix

 |5.4.x and above||mysqlnd||mysqlnd is the default|

 Note that it is possible to freely mix MySQL extensions and

 client libraries.
 For example, it is possible to enable the

 MySQL extension to use the MySQL Client Library